mattbecker5/weatherplaylist/README.md

 * To view our Project Report for this project, you should click on the reports folder.
 * If you would like to know how to use our web app, we have a user manual located in the manuals folder.
 * For developers, if you would like to run the web app locally, we have a deployment instruction file in the manuals folder.
+* If you would like to check out our source code, click into the weather-playlist folder.